perlin-network/wavelet/site/docs/transactions.md

 would play the role of being the transactions sender.
 The sender would then assign consensus-related information to the transaction, sign the entirety of the transaction, and broadcast it out to the network to be verified and finalized by other Wavelet nodes.

-## Replay Attacks

-A nonce is associated to each and every Wavelet account.
-A nonce is an incremental, ascending counter that gets incremented every single time a transaction that was created by some given account gets finalized and apply to the ledgers state.

-The nonce is used to prevent replay attacks, where after an account creates a transaction, there may exist a possibility that several nodes may attempt to re-sign the transaction such that the transaction may operate and be applied on the ledger indefinite amounts of times.

-By attaching a nonce counter, once a single instance of some accounts transaction gets finalized, no other node may re-sign and re-broadcast the transaction to cause a replay attack.

 ## Binary Format

 Transactions are encoded using a simple binary encoding scheme, where all integers are little-endian encoded, and all variable-sized arrays are